ccoff/ccoff.github.io/content/2023-03-07_binary-patching.md

 ## Unwinding the stack

-A brief detour down memory lane: from my software development days, I remember using a program from Microsoft called Codeview.
+A brief detour down memory lane: in my software development days I used a program from Microsoft called Codeview.
 It had a text console split into several windows that allowed you to view a program's memory and registers in real-time while stepping through instructions.
 It was invaluable for seeing how the stack and memory management worked at a low level.

-What really gave me deeper knowledge of the stack, however, was the excellent article ["Smashing the stack for fun and profit"](https://www.eecs.umich.edu/courses/eecs588/static/stack_smashing.pdf), which first appeared in 1996.
+What really gave me deeper knowledge of the stack, however, was the excellent article ["Smashing the stack for fun and profit"](https://www.eecs.umich.edu/courses/eecs588/static/stack_smashing.pdf) (which also inspired the title of this blog post).
 The intended audience was those looking to spawn shell code from within a vulnerable executable.
 Namely, by overwriting parts of the stack via buffer overflow exploits (AKA "smashing the stack").
 But the same principles of stack layouts used in cracking applied equally to reverse engineering and non-malicious binary patching.

 Fast forward to the present.
 In Ghidra I set a breakpoint on **send()**, started wxtoimg, and selected the option to update the satellite data.
 The debugger (Ghidra uses [gdb](https://www.sourceware.org/gdb) under the hood) stopped and now I had the call stack backtrace.

-I hadn't examined a stack at byte level in about 20 years and was rusty.
+I hadn't examined a stack at byte level in several years and was rusty.
 Dredging up my stack-smashing knowledge from days of yore, I looked at the **EBP** register to get the base pointer.
 Then I went to that address in Ghidra's memory viewer to get to the entry point of the **send()** call.
 The [**send()** function](https://linux.die.net/man/2/send) has the following call signature:

 ```
 ssize_t send(int sockfd, const void *buf, size_t len, int flags);